astraly-labs/Pragma/docs/versioned_docs/version-V3/starknet/randomness/Architecture.md

 ## How Randomness is Generated

-Empiric Network's randomness is based off of the [Internet Engineering Task Force's (IETF) Verifiable Random Function using elliptic curves](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-vrf-06).
+Pragma's randomness is based off of the [Internet Engineering Task Force's (IETF) Verifiable Random Function using elliptic curves](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-vrf-06).
 Their Python implementation is available as [open source code](https://github.com/nccgroup/draft-irtf-cfrg-vrf-06/blob/master/README.md).

 When smart contracts request randomness, they specify a random seed.
-This seed uniquely determines the randomness, so the Empiric as the VRF provider is not able to manipulate the randomness.
+This seed uniquely determines the randomness, so the Pragma as the VRF provider is not able to manipulate the randomness.
 However calculating the randomness requires having access to a private key that is not known, so the smart contract (and any other party observing the randomness request) is not able to predict the randomness.
 Off-chain, the randomness is calculated using the private key and the seed.
 That randomness and the proof are then sent on-chain, where the unbiased randomness is then available to the smart contract that requested it.

-Empiric Network's verifiable random function (VRF) over a specific elliptic curve, named Curve25519.
+Pragma Network's verifiable random function (VRF) over a specific elliptic curve, named Curve25519.
 Most known blockchain implementations of a VRF are using the so-called "Bitcoin curve", or secpk256k1.
 We chose this algorithm because it is more secure than other commonly used ones (that possibly have backdoors - see [here](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/#thedownside) and [here](https://blog.cryptographyengineering.com/2013/09/18/the-many-flaws-of-dualecdrbg/)).
 We chose this curve in particular for two reasons:

 - Building the tools to perform arithmetic operations on Curve25519 is a premiere for programmable blockchains and theoretically enables compatibility with [all the protocols](https://en.wikipedia.org/wiki/Curve25519#Protocols) that use Curve25519 for digital signatures, such as IPFS, Ripple, Monero, Signal, Protonmail, and many others.
 This is a great step towards interoperability with StarkNet and it is only possible by leveraging its computational capabilities.